116davinder/apache-kafka-backup-and-restore/README-AWS.md

 * `RETRY_SECONDS` controls when to reread `FILESYSTEM_BACKUP_DIR` for new files and download from S3 as well.
 * `RESTORE_PARTITION_STRATEGY` controls, in which partition it will restore messages. if **`same`** is mentioned then it will restore into same topic partition but if **`random`** is mentioned then it will restore to all partitions randomly.

-**Known Issues**
-* Restore application can't read from already extracted file which means if previous run failed while restoring content from xxx.bin file then it won't resume from same file.

 **How to run it**
 ```
 export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXX